 When it comes to coeliac disease and vitamin d, Coeliac.org.uk states that “There are no specific recommendations on vitamin D intakes for people with coeliac disease.
 Current advice would therefore be the same as for the general public.”

 “When you are first diagnosed with coeliac disease, the lining of your gut is damaged due to eating gluten.
 This can mean that you don’t absorb nutrients from food as well and can lead to nutritional deficiencies.
 Treatment with the gluten-free diet will heal your gut and improve the absorption of nutrients from food.
-Some people might need specific vitamin supplements and it is best for you to speak with your GP or dietitian for individual advice.” – Coeliac.org.uk
+Some people might need specific vitamin supplements and it is best for you to speak with your Health Practitioner for individual advice.” – Coeliac.org.uk

 When anyone has a vitamin deficiency it is important to find a way of including them in your diet, whether that is through food sources or via supplements.
 Vitamin D deficiency can cause issues for both bone health and overall immune system strength, and as coeliac disease can affect the absorption of nutrients it is even more essential for those with the condition to make sure they are receiving the right levels of vitamin D.